plattfot/cpu-histogram/README.md

 If you want to install it somewhere else change `--prefix`.
 And if you want to package it up before installing use `DESTDIR=pkg ninja -C build install`.
 Where `DESTDIR` is relative to the `build` directory.

+## Using guix

+Run `guix package -f build-scripts/guix.scm` and it will build and install it to your current profile.